Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A built-in battery and included charging case provide a total runtime of about 18 hours.
 This headset has customizable ANC and features a weather-resistant IPX4-certified design.

 With remarkably compact earbud-style construction, the Bose QuietComfort gaming headset provides portability without compromising sound quality.
 These buds feature premium materials and excellent aesthetics.
-They are available in black and white, and they feature advanced acoustic architecture to bring gameplay and music to life.
+They are available in black and white and feature advanced acoustic architecture to bring gameplay and music to life.
 This headset has a volume-optimized EQ that helps maintain balanced sounds even at high volume settings, and it’s IPX4-rated for weather and sweat resistance.
 However, these buds may be uncomfortable for a long time of use.